From A to Z: The Complete History of Amazon

-A good example of this is Amazon.
-A company that, in just 26 years, has had enough time to become one of the world's leading companies.
+It isn’t easy to build a commercial giant from scratch, but within just a few years, Amazon has had enough time to become one of the world's leading companies.

-A Brief History of Amazon: Cadabra
+History of Amazon: Cadabra

-Jeff Bezos, a young man fresh out of Princeton, the university he graduated from in 1986, quickly began to make a name for himself in the business world, eventually becoming vice-president of the major Wall Street firm DE Shaw and Co.
+Jeff Bezos, a young man fresh out of Princeton, the university he graduated from in 1986, quickly began to make a name for himself in the business world, eventually becoming vicepresident of the major Wall Street firm DE Shaw and Co.
 A position he left in 1994 to launch his own company in Seattle (Washington).

 After reading a report on the future of the Internet that projected annual growth of web commerce of 2,300%, in the space of a garage (Seattle in 1994), Jeff Bezos decided to build his new online company.
-The result of this adventure was Cadabra (the embryo of Amazon).
+The result of this adventure was Cadabra, the embryo of Amazon.

 At the same time, in his incessant quest to improve business volume, the entrepreneur soon opted to change the name of the company.